 Empowered lives have one thing in common.
 They all require change.
 As a life coach, I’ve helped clients make personal and professional changes for more than 15 years, and I’ve come to believe that change itself is a little bit like an earthquake.
 (Which most of us prefer to avoid.)
 Some shifts little.
 Some are seismic.
 All of them shake you right to your core.

-On a scale of Think about the changes you’ve attempted to make throughout your life.
+Think about the changes you’ve attempted to make throughout your life.
 Have you made yours yet?
 Research shows us that about 41% of Americans do.
 It also shows that by February a whopping 80 percent of resolutions have been broken.
 While that statistic can feel a bit daunting, you don’t have to be part of the 80 percent.

 Maybe you’re the one initiating change as you go for something you really want.
 (If so, you go girl!)
 Or perhaps you’re on the receiving end of an unwelcome and unwanted change.
 (If so, I’m sorry.
 That’s so hard.)